Originally Posted: Dec 18, 2015

 Of course, you’ll discover your own strategies as you make your rounds through different colleges and will likely be able to add to this list by the end of it.
 But this is a good place to start.
 Visiting, applying to, and choosing colleges is an overwhelming experience, but it’s incredibly rewarding—and at the end, you’ll wind up on a campus that feels like home.

-Share your own campus visit tips in the comments or on Twitter!
+Share your own campus visit tips with us on Twitter @CollegeXpress!